 An opportunity to tackle imbalance in the workforce

 A spokesperson for DTL’s Safeguarding Team said: “Diversity is an important part of the apprenticeship programmes that we run for major utility companies.
 We work hard to ensure our programmes are accessible to people from diverse backgrounds.
 With apprenticeships higher on the agenda than they have been for years, employers should look at them as an opportunity to tackle imbalance in the workforce and to promote diversity.”

 The training company offers to work with employers to review recruitment processes, looking at factors such as how and where job advertisements are placed, the current workforce demographic and methods of initial assessment.
-DTL will then help businesses to find opportunities for reasonable adjustment in their recruitment processes so that they contribute to a more diverse workforce.
+Develop Training will then help businesses to find opportunities for reasonable adjustment in their recruitment processes so that they contribute to a more diverse workforce.

 Up-to-date statistics about diversity